icerpc/icerpc-docs/pages/docs/slice/language-reference/keywords.md

 | enum         | int64      | uint8     |           |

 {% callout type="information" %}
-Note that keywords are allowed as identifiers within preprocessor directives and attributes, since they have no special meaning within those contexts.
+Note that keywords are allowed as identifiers within preprocessor directives and attributes since they have no special meaning within those contexts.
 {% /callout %}